Albertinah Milton

 As the founder of The Albert Milton Foundation, Mrs. Milton continues to honour the legacy of her late husband, Albert Milton, by giving back to the community.
 Mrs. Milton’s efforts have raised substantial funds for community interventions, ensuring that children and families have a brighter future, further inspiring others to give back and make a lasting impact.

 Mrs. Albertinah Milton is a distinguished educator, consultant, and philanthropist with over 20 years of experience in the teaching profession.
-She earned her Bachelor of Arts degree from the University of Plymouth and has since made significant contributions to the field of education and beyond.
+She earned her Bachelor of Arts degree from the University of Plymouth.
+Since then, she has made significant contributions to the field of education and beyond.

 During her teaching career, Mrs. Milton served as a senior marker and moderator and was an active member of several committees and sub-committees.
-She is a certified marker for O Level Cambridge in Art and Design and a certified trainer of school leadership through the British Council.
-Her passion for education and global collaboration led her to introduce the “Connecting Classrooms” initiative, which fostered partnerships between students in Botswana and the UK.
+She is a certified marker for O Level Cambridge in Art and Design.
+She is also a certified trainer of school leadership through the British Council.
+She is passionate about education and global collaboration.
+This passion led her to introduce the “Connecting Classrooms” initiative.
+The initiative fostered partnerships between students in Botswana and the UK.

-This initiative has been instrumental in developing global knowledge and skills, preparing students to be better global citizens and equipping them for a global economy.
-“Education is a powerful tool for changing the world,” she believes, “and through Connecting Classrooms, schools in Botswana can greatly benefit from partnerships with students outside the country, particularly in the UK.”
+This initiative has played a key role in developing global knowledge and skills.
+It prepares students to be better global citizens.
+It also equips them for a global economy.
+“She believes education is a powerful tool for changing the world.
+Through Connecting Classrooms, schools in Botswana can greatly benefit from partnerships with students outside the country.
+This is particularly true with the UK.”

 Beyond her teaching career, Mrs. Milton has worked as a consultant for the British Council, specializing in school leadership, marketing, and communication.
 Her expertise and dedication have significantly impacted the educational landscape in Botswana and beyond.